GuoliangPeng/CarND-Path-Planning-Project-pgl/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+---Documemtation for path planning---

+###Selected states in the finite state machine.

+-Cold Start:
+  -As long as the vehicle velocity is less than 49.5mph -Add increment of velocity by 0.224 at an inverval of 0.02sec.

+-Smooth Path Generation
+  -Use previous endpoint on path if possible, if not, create a previous point by calculation, now we have 2 points so start with.
+  -Use getXY to get the next 3 points at next 30m, 60m and 90m on the Frenet coordinates.
+  -Use the above 5 points to create the spline curve -Calculate the intermediate x points
+  -Get the y points using the spline function

+-Vehicle Detection
+  -Use the sensor fusion data.

+-Speed control
+  -If distance is less than 30m lower speed

+-Lane Change under safe condition
+  -Check Lanes
+  -Check vehicle distance for sate lane switching

+###Explanation of cost/condition implementation.

+-Acceleration
+  -If vehicle has safe front distance and velocity is less than 49.5, speed up at rate of 5m/(s^2) -Deceleration
+  -If vehicle front distance is less than 30m, lower speed -Lane switch
+  -If vehicle in other lanes' s is less than ego car's s, and in between distance is safe, trigger lane switcj

+###Trajectory generation strategy.
+-Smooth Path Generation
+  -Use previous endpoint on path if possible, if not, create a previous point by calculation, now we have 2 points so start with.
+  -Use getXY to get the next 3 points at next 30m, 60m and 90m on the Frenet coordinates.
+  -Use the above 5 points to create the spline curve -Calculate the intermediate x points
+  -Get the y points using the spline function

+###Speed, maximum acceleration, and jerk avoidance strategy.

+-Speed
+  -Set reference speed
+-Max Accel
+  -Control speed iterate value(0.224m/s) at 0.02s loop -Jerk Avoidance
+  -Max accel control
+  -Create smooth curve to avoid anchor points.